University of Cincinnati Mountaineering Club Home Page .

 2.2) The University Advisor shall grant approval for all off-campus activities in which students formally represent the U.C.
 Mountaineering Club such as conventions, meetings, etc.

 2.3) The University Advisor is required to file an official certification of academic standing of the U.C.
 Mountaineering Club's officers with the Student Activities and Programming Office.
-Certifications are due quarterly.
+Certifications are due every semester.

 2.4) The University Advisor has an obligation to know the rules and regulations governing the handling of all funds and to assist and advise the Treasurer in all financial matters and to co-sign checks.